-Will voters reward Biden’s tougher immigration tone?
+Will voters reward Biden’s tougher immigration stance?
 The view from a swing district.

 Why We Wrote This

 For some voters, President Joe Biden’s tougher border action may be too little, too late.
-Here’s the view from a competitive Colorado swing district in a state grappling with a migrant influx.
+Here’s the view from a competitive Colorado district in a state grappling with a migrant influx.

 With five months until November, adjustments like Mr. Biden’s new policy may not move the needle for most voters.
 But it’s clear that ongoing challenges of border management hit close to home in this interior blue state, without an easy resolution in sight.